 She muttered the words and pulled a burin from her boot.

-The hooded figures walked slowly, but with purpose towards the citadel.
+The hooded figures walked slowly, with dark purpose, towards the citadel.

 Sam etched into the glass of the doorway an inscription surrounding an inverted triangle.
-"You have no passage."
+"No passage."

-The figures, bone white humans, walked directly up to the door, fixated on the sigil, contemplating it.
-One of the creatures slapped a hand against the metal frame, shrieking like an angry cat.
+The figures approached the door.
+Each was white as bone.
+Each mouth hung open in agony.
+Each fixated on the sigil, contemplating it.
+One of the creatures slapped a hand against the metal frame, the skin of its hand loose fitting and wet.

-Sam stepped backwards, flailing her hand behind her, finally catching the elevator buttons.
-Her chest was hurting from the adrenaline.
+Sam stepped backwards, flailing her hand behind her, her fingertips finally catching the elevator buttons.
+Her chest was hurting, burning from the adrenaline.
 The machinery of the elevator engaged, and the whirring sounds competed with the whispers of the three gaunt creatures outside.

-The wraiths stopped whispering and, in perfect unison, gazed at the ward on the glass, and then turned, peering through the glass, attempting a glimpse of their quarry.
+The wraiths stopped whispering and, the center figure approaching within inches of the glass, peering within,attempting a glimpse of its quarry.

-With a resounding ding, Sam exhaled, and one of the tower elevators slid open.
+With a ding, Sam exhaled, and one of the tower elevators slid open.
 Sam stepped backwards into the elevator, resting against the rear of the car.
 The door did not close.
 “Shit.”
 Sam whispered to herself as she reached forward to stab a random floor.
+Scarecrow broke into a run, its gate uneven.
+With a deep bass of a creature much larger than the wraith, she could hear the celebration.

 "No!"
-Sam screamed, pressing her fingers into the golem’s chest.
+Sam screamed, blocking her eyes with one arm while pressing the fingers of her free hand into the golem’s chest.
 The air shook as concussive wave blew her and scarecrow apart from one another.
 The doors slid shut and the elevator car rose.

 She made it only to the tenth floor when the car jerked and lurched.
 The lights flickered.
 She wasted no time, and pulled open the elevator doors.
-She was caught between floors, but she quickly scrambled to the upper floor, ran out of the foyer.
+She was caught between floors, but she quickly scrambled to the upper floor.
 A green taint was overtaking the car behind her and she could see the car plunge downwards.
-She found the stairwell access and through herself through the doors, adrenaline driving her feet up the stairs.
-Children could be heard crying from the walls and she knew the dread creatures would be on top of her at any moment.
+The shaft was pungent and she could hear a strange children’s lullaby, sung through ragged vocal chords.
+She found her footing and pushed through a double set of doors into a stairway.
+Adrenaline kept her going, and from behind the walls around her she could hear children crying, close.
+She knew the dread creatures would be on top of her at any moment.

-The door here was locked.
-Wasting no time, Sam pulled a 9mm and unloaded into the door.
-Throwing her body against the door once, and then twice, it gave and she fell to floor releasing the clip from her gun and reloading.
+Sam pulled a 9mm and fired it into the jamb of a door leading out of the stairway.
+She lifted her boot and shoved hard.
+She tumbled forward, but used that time to releasing the clip from her gun and reload.
 Producing a second handgun, she rolled onto her back just in time to see a white seeker leap above her.
 Unloading with all the speed she could muster, she riddled the creature with gunfire.
 It lost its balance and continued its uncontrolled dive over her crashing hard into the floor.
 With a kick, she pushed the stairway door shut, slamming it hard on a hand grasping the frame.
-She sent a flurry of bullets at the hand, which quickly retracted, allowing the door to close.
+She sent a flurry of bullets at the hand, which retracted with a howl, and with another kick, the door was shut.
 She rolled back on her feet and began to run down the hall just as a hand from the crumpled wraith reached out, grabbing her leg.

-Sam hissed an incantation against the creature and it howled as its hand burst into flame.
+Sam hissed an incantation against the creature and stuck her burin into its claw.
+The crescendo of children screaming in pain accompanied the wraith’s own hawl as its hand burst into flame.

 She yanked her leg free and continued running.
-One creature had reopened the door, letting out a fierce howl, while his counterpart began shaking and contorting.
-Finally, the prone beast tore the skin from his face, letting its true form show through.
-Unencumbered by its mortal flesh, It lept to its feet with an animal’s ferocity and galloped down the corridor after Sam.
-It was fast and driven, its wings spreading across the hall as it clawed its way along the roof of the hallway, bent on reaching Sam and tearing out her throat.
+One of the seekers had reopened the door.
+Not scarecrow.
+It shambled past its accomplice, who was shaking and contorting as its borrowed form went into a seizure.
+The prone beast tore the skin from his face, letting its true form show through.
+Unencumbered by its disguise, It lept to its mismatched feet from mismatched animals.
+It galloped down the corridor after Sam.
+It was fast and driven.
+Wings opened from its back as it leapt to the ceiling, and inverted, clawed its to Sam, clawing its way to tear out her throat.

 Sam took a sharp corner, and the beast, unable to adjust, overshot her.
 "No passage," Sam yelled as she produced a ceremonial dagger and shoved it sharply into the stucco of the hallway.
+It wouldn’t hold the scarecrow, but it should restrain its minions.
 She reached the central area of the floor and caught two elevators open and waiting.
-Behind her she could here a low voice, “We will burn this swollen Earth, starting with you."
+Behind her she could here a low voice, “This swollen Earth longs for you."
 Scarecrow man was close.
-Thinking quickly, she cut her hand spilling blood which she flung into the elevator car, and pressed the button sending it to the lobby while taking the second elevator herself to the 32th floor.
+Sam took her knife and sliced her hand, flung a small pool of blood into the elevator car, and pressed the button sending it to the lobby while taking the second elevator herself to the 32th floor.

 When the door again opened, she was in her office suite.
+It was silent.
+Undisturbed.
 No sooner had she stepped out of the compartment than the lights went off.
-Emergency lighting was on instantly, and provided the meager illumination.
-But the power had been cut, so her passkey would not work, she would not be able to get into her office.
+Emergency lighting flickered on instantly, and provided a meager illumination.
+The power had been cut, and she was blocked access to the safe room.

 Suddenly a wind, unexpected, blew across her face and children could be heard hushing in unison.